CerisWhite/FEFTwiddler-Avalonia/README.md

-# FEFTwiddler
+# FEFTwiddler-Avalonia
-A save editor for Fire Emblem Fates
+A modern and universal(-ish) update to the original [FEFTwiddler](https://github.com/Soaprman/FEFTwiddler) using Avalonia for the UI.
+(Only tested on Linux.)

 What this does:
 * Opens a "chapter" save